 - Purchase the refueling option.
 The rates are fair and it allows you to return the car empty.
 So much easier than finding a gas station as you return to the airport!

 - Inquire about tolls.
 The M50 around Dublin is an automatic toll road.
 There are 8 other toll roads in Ireland.
 Some rental companies will have the charges added to your bill; others require that you pay the charges either onsite or online.
 Know your rental company's policy.

 - During the walk around, or before you drive out of the lot, take photos of the car from all angles.
 This is your ‘insurance' against being charged for previous damage to the vehicle.
 If possible set the time/date stamp on your camera for these photos.

 - If the car interior is excessively dirty when you return it you may be charged a cleaning fee.
 Remove trash and sweep out sand or dirt before returning.

 - Upon return take photos of the car from all angles.
 Often agents don't do a final walk around with you upon return.
 This is your ‘insurance' against being charged for damage you didn't incur.

-I realize this is an exhaustive list of tips for car rental in Ireland- congratulations for reading til the end!
+I realize this is an exhaustive list of tips for car rental in Ireland- congratulations on reading til the end!
 You are now completely prepared to rent a car in Ireland!